Skip to main content

 Notifications

-Similar to Scheduled jobs you can set the Webhook to send email notifications to users upon package execution failure or success.
+Similar to Scheduled jobs you can set the Webhook to send email notifications to users upon execution failure or success.